-In 1972, the new Medical Examiner's Facility opened.
-It is located on the grounds of the Los Angeles County General Hospital, next door to the University of Southern California Medical Center.
+1972, the New Medical Examiner's Facility opened, located on the grounds of the Los Angeles County General Hospital, next door to the University of Southern California Medical Center.

-Since 1926, the Office of the Coroner had originally been located on the first floor of the old Hall of Justice in Downtown Los Angeles.
-Prior to 1926, from around 1880 onwards, the Administrative Office of the Coroner had been located at the old Hall of Records, across the street from the old Hall of Justice.
-The old Hall of Records was demolished in the 1970s.
-The Criminal Justice Center now occupies the site.
-The old Hall of Justice still stands, but it is empty.
+Since 1926, the Office of Coroner had been located on the first floor of the old Hall of Justice in downtown Los Angeles.
+Prior to 1926, from around 1880, the Administrative Office of the Coroner had been located at the old Hall of Records, across the street from the old Hall of Justice.
+The old Hall of Records was demolished in the 1970's and the Criminal Court Building now stands on the site.
+The old Hall of Justice, empty, still stands.